Community Advisory Council and Clinical Council Members

 Bradley has experience in metro, regional and remote practice as well as experience as a flight critical care paramedic.
 Bradley is also on the CQHHS Emergency Services Clinical Network, attending district disaster meetings, mental health tri-agency meetings and working closely with SMOs and the executive team from Rockhampton Hospital.

-Jessica Burrey- Pharmacist, Emerald
+Jessica Burrey- Pharmacist, Director of Services, Emerald Pharmacy Services Pty Ltd.

 Jessica is a registered pharmacist, practicing for over 10 years.
 Currently residing Emerald, Jessica is the Director of Emerald Pharmacy Services Pty Ltd, and managing partner of Direct Chemist Outlet Emerald.
 Jessica is passionate about health and the Central Queensland region.
 With a focus to build a stronger health practitioners network, Jess seeks to improve community health through a holistic approach and appropriate referral pathways between all health professionals.